 Long Exposures – Using ND Filters

-The GOBE ND512 has a 9-stop light reduction equal to an ND optical density of 2.7
+Above: The circular URTH ND64 Plus+ has a 6-stop light reduction equal to an ND optical density of 1.8.
+This filter is typically used around sunrise and sunset.

-The GOBE ND1000 has a 10-stop light reduction equal to an ND optical density of 3.0
+Above: The circular URTH ND1000 Plus+ filter has a 10-stop light reduction equal to an ND optical density of 3.0.
+This filter is great for slowing your exposure during the daylight hours.

 So, what is a Neutral Density Filter?

-Neutral Density Filters (ND) reduces light from reaching your sensor/film.
+Neutral Density Filters (ND) reduce light from reaching your sensor/film.
 In essence, it is the same as putting a dark piece of glass in front of the lens.
 The filters can range anywhere from 1 stop to 20 stops reduction in light.
-Probably the most common strengths are the 6 stop and 10 stop filters but many photographers also favour the flexibility of a Variable ND Filter which will allow multiple strengths in the one filter.
+Probably the most common strengths are the 6-stop and 10-stop filters but many photographers also favour the flexibility of a circular Variable ND Filter which will allow multiple strengths in one filter.
 The filters can be referred to in 3 different ways.
-The list below refers to a 10 stop filter –
+The list below refers to a 10-stop filter –

 - By the amount of light reduction in stops eg 10 stops